lrothack/dev-ops/README.md

 minimal image within the second stage.
 The Dockerfile implements the steps which are explained [above](#build-pip-package-for-deployment).

-1. For reporting analyses to SonarQube, the `sonarqube` [container](../sonarqube/README.md) must be running and must be connected to the same Docker network, which will be used in the Docker image build below.
+1. For reporting analyses to SonarQube, the `sonarqube` [container](sonarqube/README.md) must be running and must be connected to the same Docker network, which will be used in the Docker image build below.
 If you have started the `sonarqube` container with `docker run`, set up the corresponding Docker network:
    ```bash
    docker network create sonarqube_net
    docker network connect sonarqube_net sonarqube
    ```
-   **Note**: If you have been using `docker-compose` the network is managed in [docker-compose.yml](../sonarqube/docker-compose.yml) and should already exist.
+   **Note**: If you have been using `docker-compose` the network is managed in [docker-compose.yml](sonarqube/docker-compose.yml) and should already exist.
 Check with
    ```bash
    docker network ls
    ```
    You can check if the managed containers are connected to the network with `docker container inspect`.
-2. The build process for sample_project will be triggered within the `sonarqube_net` network:
+2. The build process for sampleproject will be triggered within the `sonarqube_net` network:
    ```bash
    docker build --rm --network=sonarqube_net -t sampleproject .
    # alternatively run the command with make (see Makefile):